rasterio/rasterio/README.md

 rasterio
 ========

-Very easy and direct raster I/O for Python programmers.
+Fast and direct raster I/O for Python programmers who use Numpy.

 This package is aimed at developers who want little more than to read raster images into Numpy arrays or buffers, operate on them in Python (or Cython), and